 While some positions offer the option to work from home, alongside flexible work schedules, others might require you to report to the company’s facilities for work.
 Working part time means working for fewer than 40 hours a week.
 This could require 8-hour shifts or longer, but you won’t have a whole work week as long as a full-time software engineer.

-Different Types of Developer Jobs
+What Are the Different Types of Developer Jobs?

 There are several types of developer jobs, each requiring different skill sets, clearly distinguishing each.

 Finding a Part Time Developer Job